arangodb/docs/3.5/backup-restore.md

   the service installation is done locally in the file system and does not track the information in the `_apps` collection.

-  In a cluster, the coordinators will after a restore eventually restore the state of the services from the `_apps` and `_appbundles` collections.
+  In a cluster, the Coordinators will eventually restore the state of the services from the `_apps` and `_appbundles` collections after a backup is restored.

 - **Encryption at Rest**